 - parents do not need to fill out forms for children under 16.

 In the case of emergencies, you can also visit a hospital emergency department; see a list of main hospitals in France.

 What to do when seeing a doctor in France

-You will then need to send everything to your French health insurer.
+You then send everything to your French health insurer.
 You can include a brief letter detailing your identification number (numéro d’adhérant) and social security number, and make sure you enclose your doctor’s declaration (formulaire de déclaration de médecin traitant), the fiche de soins and a RIB (relevé d’identité bancaire), which is a statement of your bank details.